-California mandate for solar panels on homes’ roofs tested
+California’s solar mandate to allow homes without solar

 One senator who disagreed, Scott Wiener, a Democrat from San Francisco, said that the Sacramento Municipal Utility District’s proposal is “anti-rooftop” because it is “an effort to shift away from rooftop solar and to utility-scale solar.”

-Many environmentalists agreed and said the Sacramento Municipal Utility District’s large-scale solar plan went dramatically beyond the spirit of the alternative energy spelled out in the mandate.
-They said “community shared solar” sites ought to be small and close to buildings being served.
+Many environmentalists agreed and said the Sacramento Municipal Utility District’s large-scale solar plan went dramatically beyond the spirit of the exception spelled out in the mandate.
+They said “community shared solar” sites ought to be small and close to buildings being served, adding that the state needs both utility-scale solar but also rooftop on as many homes as possible.

 The Sacramento Municipal Utility District counters that homeowners can still apply with the utility to install rooftop solar panels if their energy use demands it.
-The utility, which serves 1.5 million residents in Sacramento County and parts of neighboring counties, says its program would guarantee a financial benefit of $10 kW per year for 20 years.
+The utility, which serves Sacramento County and parts of neighboring counties, says its program would guarantee a financial benefit of $10 kW per year for 20 years.

 “Both rooftop and community solar have unique benefits,” said Steve Lins of the utility district.
 “But at the end of the day, they both reduce carbon.”